 Mary Jane Hanson, Ph.D., CRNP, CNS, RN

-Professor, Director of the Graduate Program in Nursing
+Professor, Director of the Graduate and Doctor of Nursing Practice Programs

-Expertise: Current Issues in Healthcare, Family Nurse Practitioner and Clinical Nurse Specialist Theory, Pharmacology
+Expertise: Current Issues in Health Care, Family Nurse Practitioner Theory and Practice, Epidemiology

 Dr. Mary Jane Hanson has served as the nursing graduate program director at The University of Scranton since 1996.
-She also practices as a nurse practitioner at Penn-Kidder Medical Center in Albrightsville, PA.
-Dr. Hanson has secured more than $3 million in grant funding for the nursing program and graduate student traineeships since 1997.
-She has published over 30 papers in peer-reviewed and professional practice journals, and has presented at numerous national and international conferences.
-Her area of research expertise is cigarette smoking behavior among white and minority adolescents and teens.
-Dr. Hanson earned her Ph.D. and master's degrees in nursing from the University of Pennsylvania and her bachelor's degree from Cedar Crest College.
+She is certified as a family nurse practitioner, adult heath clinical nurse specialist, and adult nurse practitioner.
+Dr. Hanson has over 30 years of clinical practice experience and currently practices as a nurse practitioner at Penn-Kidder Medical Center in Albrightsville, PA.
+Additionally, she has served in the hospital setting as a director of quality improvement, director of education, clinical nurse specialist, and nurse manager.
+Dr. Hanson has secured more than $3.5 million in grant funding for the nursing program and students at Scranton since 1997.
+She has published over 30 peer-reviewed papers in professional journals and has presented papers at numerous national and international conferences.
+Her area of research expertise is cigarette smoking behavior among white and minority adolescents and teens, for which she has received National Institutes of Health grant funding.
+She is a founding member of the Society for Research on Nicotine and Tobacco.
+Dr. Hanson serves on the Board of Commissioners for the Commission on Collegiate Nursing Education, and on the Standards Committee.
+She earned her Ph.D. and master's degrees in nursing from the University of Pennsylvania and her bachelor's degree from Cedar Crest College.
+Dr. Hanson received the prestigious Marion R. Gregory Outstanding Dissertation award from the University of Pennsylvania School of Nursing and a Distinguished Scholar award from the University of Massachusetts – Boston.

 Paul M. Jackowitz